 - SE & ME Instrument Rating.

 I obtained my PPL in 1988, Cannes, France.
 Primarily for pleasure and quicker commuting throughout Europe.
 Over 1000 flying hours, with longest flight from Rock Sound, Bahamas to Geneva, Switzerland in a Piper PA32-300.
 Direct Atlantic crossing from St. Johns, Newfoundland to Shannon, Ireland.
-I’m currently working towards aerobatic and Airline Transport Pilot ratings.
+I am currently working towards completing my Airline Transport Pilot License.

 - RYI – Coastal Skipper License.

 - Bay of Biscay & Northern France.

 I learned to sail out of Brixham and the River Dart, with extensive training along the south coast of England and into the Bay of Biscay.
 Through the years, I have charted yachts to cruise the Med & Caribbean.
 I’m currently working towards RYA Ocean Yachtmaster.
 Planning for life off the grid.

 I’ve been helping out at animal shelters since the 1970s.
 Mending, feeding, walking and caring for the lost, rejected and discarded four-legged friends.
 I’m now able to help on a much larger scale, using a lifetime of Information Technology experience.
 Connecting thousands of animal shelter databases worldwide and managing 30+ websites.
 I believe a good shelter is an empty shelter.
 Several of my current projects focus on animal rescue and speeding up the adoption process.